SDGforskning/sdg-strings/SDG05_query_action_WoS.md

   OR "promot*" OR "raise" OR "raising" OR "raised" OR "foster*" OR "boost*" OR "overcome" OR "ensure" OR "attain*" OR "achiev*")
     NEAR/5
-    ("women's rights" OR "*women right" OR "rights of women" OR "gender inclusion" OR ("inclusion" NEAR/5 "gender") OR "gender equalit*" OR "gender equit*")
+    ("women's rights" OR "*women right" OR "rights of women" OR "gender inclusion" OR ("inclusion" NEAR/5 "gender") OR "gender equalit*" OR "gender equit*" OR "gender equal*") OR
-    OR
       (
-      ("human right*" OR "right to" OR "rights to" OR "rights" OR "rights of" OR "anti-discriminat*" OR "non-discriminat*" OR "equalit*" OR "equit*" OR "equal rights" OR "financial inclusion" OR "economic inclusion" OR "social inclusion" OR "digital inclusion" OR "women's inclusion")
+      ("human right*" OR "right to" OR "rights to" OR "rights" OR "rights of" OR "anti-discriminat*" OR "non-discriminat*" OR "equalit*" OR "equal rights" OR "financial inclusion" OR "economic inclusion" OR "social inclusion" OR "digital inclusion" OR "women's inclusion")
        NEAR/5
           ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"